-Other staff costs include termination benefits, holiday's allowance and other benefits for employees and managers who have left the Company during 2018 in amount MKD 152,285 thousand for 88 persons (2017: MKD 85,613 thousand for 27 persons).
+Other staff costs include termination benefits, holiday's allowance and other benefits for employees and managers who have left the Company in amount MKD 93,896 thousand for 76 persons (2018: MKD 152,285 thousand for 88 persons).
+Out of this amount MKD 55,546 thousand are presented as Other liabilities as of 31 December 2019 (see note 13).
 Bonus payments also include the cost for long-term incentive programs (see note 29).